qiajinmingliang/lctUnet/README.md

 I recommend running the model within the PyTorch framework, specifically using the PyTorch 10.2 version.

 3. Detailed Model Implementation:
-I regret to inform you that I have graduated and am no longer engaged in related work.
+I have graduated and am no longer engaged in related work.
 Unfortunately, I did not retain the code on my personal computer.
 However, I suggest attempting to reproduce the model based on the descriptions provided in the paper.

 4. Training and Testing the Model:
 Training 3DUNet: